 In World War 2, provision was made for conscientious objectors.
 They had to appear before a tribunal to present their reasons for refusing to join up.
 If their cases were granted, they were categorised into several groups of exemption before they were given non-combatant jobs.

 In order to further increase the number of people serving, in December 1941, a second National Service Act was passed.
-This brought in conscription for all unmarried women, and all childless widows between the ages of 20 and 30 liable for call-up.
+This widened the scope of conscription to all unmarried women and all childless widows between the ages of 20 and 30 liable for call-up.

 At the same time, men were now required to do some form of National Service up to the age of 60, which included military service for those under 51.
 This allowed more men to be called up for police and civilian defence work, or for women to be called up for the auxiliary units of the armed forces.